JakeAnto/JakeAnto.github.io/docs/blog/posts/git-tutorial.md

 git log
 ```

-Use the `--oneline` flag to view the commit history in a single line:
+Use the `--oneline` flag to view each commit in a single line:

 ``` bash
 git log --oneline